supersaiyanmode/PyWebOSTV/README.md

 ### Current status?
 At the moment, I haven't been able to do any kind of extensive testing.
 No unit test cases too!
 Current status: Works for me! :)

+Currently working on more controls and unit test cases.
+Upon testing, I will upload it to PyPI.

 ### How to use it?